 Where does it hurt?

 Your story, and your general health.

-In the first session, we spend time talking everything through so that we can clarify the cause of your problem and what factors in your life are relevant to it.
+In the first session, we spend time talking everything through so that we can understand the cause of your problem.
+Lifestyle factors, work activity, old injuries or illnesses are all relevant to it.
 The aim is to get a diagnosis and find a treatment approach which will work best for you.